 - Seldom used home or single occupant homes without pets or allergies: Change 6-12 months

 - Average suburban home without pets: Change every 90 days

 - House with a pet: Change every 60 days

 Levy & Son Service Experts offers a simple solution; sign up for the Service Experts Email Club.
-This is a great to receive discounts on service, tips and other helpful information directly to your email.
+When you do, you can elect to receive (or not) great email coupons and newsletters with a lot of tips and discounts on AC repairs and tune-ups.
 Plus, your email subscription preferences let’s you set a reminder to change your Dallas area home's air filter every 30, 60, 90, 120 or 365 days, or a specific date of your choice.

 How to replace your return air filter

-Most people know how to replace the air filter in their equipment, but some homes have another filter in the return ductwork.
-Whether you have one or not is dependent on what your unit's manufacturer recommends.
-Your HVAC is engineered to handle a certain amount of pressure in your house, and the more filters you have the more the blower motor works, which can decrease the life of your system if it isn't designed for it.
+Most people know how to replace the air filter in their equipment, but some houses have an additional filter in the return ductwork.
+Whether you have one or not is dependent on the HVAC manufacturer's recommendation.
+Your HVAC is engineered to handle a maximum amount of pressure in your house, and the more filters you have the harder the blower motor works, which can decrease the life of your system if it isn't designed for it.
 Learning whether you have a return filter and replacing it is simple: